xabbuh/phpstan/website/src/writing-php-code/phpdocs-basics.md

 <div class="text-xs inline-block border border-green-600 text-green-600 bg-green-100 rounded px-1 mb-4">Available in PHPStan 1.7.0</div>

-`@immutable` on the class can be used to make PHPStan treat every property of that class as being readonly.
+`@immutable` or `@readonly` on the class can be used to make PHPStan treat every property of that class as being readonly.

 ```php
 /** @immutable */